plausible/docs/docs/excluding.md

 Most web analytics tools do this by excluding certain IP addresses from being counted.
 However, we do not store the visitors’ IP addresses in our database for privacy reasons as we are a [GDPR compliant web analytics](https://plausible.io/data-policy) tool.

-Instead, you can use any standard ad or script-blocking browser extension to filter out your traffic.
-Here’s how.

-## Install an adblocker add-on to your browser

 To block your page views from your Plausible Analytics stats dashboard, start by installing and activating a standard ad-blocking browser extension.
-This method has been tested with [Adblock Plus](https://adblockplus.org/), [AdBlock](https://getadblock.com/) and [uBlock Origin](https://github.com/gorhill/uBlock/#installation).

 Some extensions may automatically opt you out of Plausible tracking as soon as you install them but you can follow these steps to make sure that they do so.

-For this guide, we’ll work with uBlock Origin and it works on all the major browsers.
+## uBlock Origin

+When using [uBlock Origin](https://github.com/gorhill/uBlock/#installation), you can follow these steps to make sure that you exclude yourself from being counted in the stats.

-## Locate the My Rules tab
+### Locate the My Rules tab

 * Click the "**uBlock Origin**" icon in your browser
 * Then click the "**Dashboard**" icon in the lower-right corner to open the uBlock Origin dashboard